hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 <br>
 <h2>Detection</h2>
 <br>
-So we want to detect if the taget is vulnerable to Sambacry.
+So we want to detect if the target is vulnerable to Sambacry.
 We will use Nmap for this.
 <br>
 ```
 nmap --script smb-vuln-cve-2017-7494 --script-args smb-vuln-cve-2017-7494.check-version -p445 127.0.0.1